-Submit the petition and it will be routed to your academic program for review.
+Submitted petitions go to the academic program for initial review.
 Once your advisor and an office administrator makes a decision on the petition, they will either submit it to the Graduate College for final review or contact you for further information.